 - If you want to begin trading equities, make sure you understand them.
 Great online resources include Investopedia, investment research firm Morningstar and stock screeners that let you filter stocks with real-time data.

 - To start DIY trading, find a stock-trading platform you like.
-It should be a commission-free broker, such as Robinhood, Webull, Charles Schwab and Vanguard.
+It should be a commission-free broker, such as Robinhood, Webull, and Charles Schwab.

-- Robo-advisors like M1, Wealthfront, and Betterment automate your investing, but the real draw with robo-advisors is that they can help you build the right portfolio based on factors like taxation, your risk tolerance, goals and investment horizon.
+- Robo-advisors like M1 and Betterment automate your investing, but the real draw with robo-advisors is that they can help you build the right portfolio based on factors like taxation, your risk tolerance, goals and investment horizon.

 You can put money into real estate, cryptocurrency, the stock market and more, but the secret to early retirement isn’t windfalls and luck.
 It’s passive income.
 Over time, your money can make money faster than you can, thanks to the magic of compound interest.
 And eventually, you can live off of it.